Great Canadian Beer Fest is heading Cranbrook’s way - Cranbrook Daily Townsman

 Since the 1970s, the craft beer and microbrewery movement has exploded, in the delicious sense, across the world, across Canada, and in British Columbia.

-In Canada, no event exemplifies how small independent breweries contribute to our gastronomic culture than the Great Canadian Beer Festival — Canada’s oldest beer festival, held annually in Victoria in September.
+In Canada, no event exemplifies how small independent breweries contribute to our gastronomic culture than the Great Canadian Beer Festival — Canada’s oldest beer festival, held in Victoria each September.

+READ MORE: Craft Beer in the Kootenay Rockies: Where majestic natural beauty pairs perfectly with delicious beer

-“It’s the oldest beer festival in Canada, and definitely part of the history of craft beer,” said Rebecca Craig of Victoria Beer Society, which is bringing the festival to Cranbrook in conjunction with the City of Cranbrook, Cranbrook Tourism, and the B.C.
+“It’s the oldest beer festival in Canada, and definitely part of the history of craft beer,” says Rebecca Craig, of Victoria Beer Society, which is bringing the festival to Cranbrook in conjunction with the City of Cranbrook, Cranbrook Tourism and the B.C.
 Ale Trail.

 “It feels like one of those festivals that pioneered craft beers at the very beginning.
 Now it’s awesome to see so many microcraft breweries — B.C. has an outrageous number of craft breweries — and the festival helped jump start that, in a way that was new and exciting, and brought forth this idea of a beer tasting festival.

 The festival, now holding its 31st edition, had to shutter for the pandemic.
-But once back, Craig said, the idea of taking it on the road struck.
+But once back, Craig says, the idea of taking it on the road struck.

 And Cranbrook seemed like the perfect fit.